SnowflakePowered/sabinokaku/README.md

 ## Configuration

 To determine the .NET bootstrap point, sabinokaku requires a `kaku.co` file either in the same directory as `kaku.dll`/`libkaku.so`, or in the host process directory.
 There are 2 formats that sabinokaku understands.
-The long format (`kaku_l`) allows for the most flexibility if you have weird AssemblyConfig options, but the short format is generally preferred.
+The long format (`kaku_l`) allows for the most flexibility if you have weird AssemblyConfig options, or store the .NET entry point in a child folder, but the short format is generally preferred.

 ### Long Format Preamble
-The long format always begins with `kaku_l`, followed by the relative path to `runtimeconfig.json`, the relative path to the .NET assembly DLL, the qualified name of the entry-point class, and the name of the entry-point function.
+The long format always begins with `kaku_l`, followed by the path to `runtimeconfig.json`, the path to the .NET assembly DLL, the qualified name of the entry-point class, and the name of the entry-point function.
+All paths are relative to the location of
+`kaku.co`.

 ```
 kaku_l